 Anky van Grunsven, who rode Salinero, is a member of the same Dutch team that took home the gold at the 2007 European Championships in Turin, Italy.
 She has been a top competitor for Holland for several years now.
 In 2006, she was accused and cleared of allegations of using rollkur, a controversial training method that makes horses hyper-bend their necks.
 Despite the accusations, she brought home a team silver and individual gold from the 2008 Beijing Olympics.
 The 2012 London Olympics was van Grunsven's sixth Olympics and rumored to be her last.
-Prior to the London Olympics, she brought home six medals, including three golds.
+Before the London Olympics, she brought home six medals, including three golds.
 She is the only rider to earn three Olympic wins in the same event.
 Her top horses were Bonfire and Salinero.
 In addition to dressage, van Grunsven has also competed in the sport of reining, earning a spot on the Dutch reining team.

 06 of 06

 Names that consistently appear in the lists of top contenders are Nick Skelton of Great Britain, Eric Lamaze of Canada, and Peder Fredricson of Sweden.
 Lamaze tragically lost his horse, Hickstead, following a competition.
 However, with a new horse, he collected bronze medals in both the team and individual show jumping competitions at the 2016 Rio Olympics.

 Nick Skelton, one of the oldest riders at the Rio games, won an individual gold medal in showjumping.
 Rio was Skelton's seventh Olympic games.

 Rio was Peder Fredricson's second Olympic games.
-He won a team silver in showjumping in London, and then won an individual silver at the Rio Olympics.
+He won a team silver in showjumping in London and then won individual silver at the Rio Olympics.